Investigating Generalization Behaviours of Generative Flow Networks: Abstract

 \section{Abstract}

 Generative Flow Networks (GFlowNets, GFNs) are a generative framework for learning unnormalized probability mass functions over discrete spaces.
 Since their inception, GFlowNets have proven to be useful for learning generative models in applications where the majority of the discrete space is unvisited during training.
-This has inspired some to hypothesize that GFlowNets, when paired with deep neural networks (DNNs), have favourable \emph{generalization} properties.
+This has inspired some to hypothesize that GFlowNets, when paired with deep neural networks (DNNs), have favorable \emph{generalization} properties.
 In this work, we empirically verify some of the hypothesized \emph{mechanisms} of generalization of GFlowNets.
-In particular, we find that the functions that GFlowNets learn to approximate have an implicit underlying structure which facilitate generalization.
-We also find that GFlowNets are sensitive to being trained offline and off-policy; however, the reward implicitly learned by GFlowNets is robust to changes in the training distribution.
+We accomplish this by introducing a novel graph-based benchmark environment where reward difficulty can be easily varied, $p(x)$ can be computed exactly, and an unseen test set can be constructed to quantify generalization performance.
+Using this graph-based environment, we are able to systematically test the hypothesized \emph{mechanisms} of generalization of GFlowNets and put forth a set of empirical observations that summarize our findings.
+In particular, we find (and confirm) that the functions that GFlowNets learn to approximate have an implicit underlying structure which facilitate generalization.
+Surprisingly ---and somewhat contradictory to existing knowledge--- we also find that GFlowNets are sensitive to being trained offline and off-policy.
+However, the reward implicitly learned by GFlowNets is robust to changes in the training distribution.